New Hampshire Cyber Liability Insurance

 Unauthorized access: A Russian hacker electronically gains access to computerized cash registers at a restaurant and steals the credit card information of 5,000 customers, starting a chain of fraudulent purchases around the globe.

 Theft of Digital Assets: A retail shop contracts with a 3rd party service provider.
-A laptop computer is stolen from an employee of the 3rd party service provider while attending a convention.
+A laptop is stolen from a third-party service provider employee while attending a convention.
 The laptop contains the personal information of thousands of clients of the retailer.
 Under applicable state notification laws, the retailer, not the 3rd party service provider, is required to notify affected individuals, which will include the notification expense and crisis management to every customer.

-Human Error: An administrative assistant at a large daycare is tasked with electronically distributing a monthly newsletter to all clients.
-She inadvertently distributes a spreadsheet containing all the names, social security numbers, birth dates and medical information for all the children who ever attended the school and thus resulting in a privacy breach.
+Human Error: An administrative assistant at a large daycare electronically distributes a monthly newsletter to all clients.
+She inadvertently distributes a spreadsheet containing all the names, social security numbers, birth dates, and medical information of all the children who attended the school, thus resulting in a privacy breach.

-Though we tend to think about cyber liability as a hacker sitting in a dark room stealing data, it can be caused simply by human error as well.
-In this day-and-age of mobile technology, we have access to what we need to do our jobs from anywhere, but there is an increased cost/risk with this convenience.
+Though we think about cyber liability as a hacker sitting in a dark room stealing data, it can be caused simply by human error.
+In this day and age of mobile technology, we have access to what we need to do our jobs from anywhere, but there is an increased cost/risk with this convenience.

 What Costs Do Cyber Liability Policies Help Cover?

-When a business is impacted by a covered incident, there are several costs that cyber liability policies might help pay for.
+When a covered incident impacts a business, there are several costs that cyber liability policies might help pay for.
 Some of the more common expenses that may be covered include:

 In addition to these, some policies also include third-party coverage for the following: